brandur/org/drafts/mongodb.md

 ### Well, if nothing else, at least it's HA!

-Even if a replica set is theoretically HA, it's never a disk failure on network partitioning that takes you down [1].
-It's MongoDB providing you with every footgun under the sun.
+Everyone imagines that the major dangers to the availability of a data store are disk failures and network partitions.

+_Sometimes_ those things do cause problems.
+However, here's what you actually need to worry about in real life:

+* Operator error in which somebody accidentally mangles some piece of critical data and brings an online system to its knees.
+* Overly expensive migrations locking schema/data or eating all available resources.
+* Poorly vetted deploys in which new code expects a certain schema or data before it's actually updated, and which cause a failure once they go out.
+* Long-lived transactions or other jobs that appropriate resources from other online operations.

+In practice, an HA data store helps you a bit, but not as much as you'd think.
-I've seen easily as much downtime
+I've seen as much or more downtime on a large Mongo system as I have on a Postgres system of similar scale.

 ## Summary

 If you're already on MongoDB, it may be very difficult to migrate off of and staying on it might be the right choice for your organization.
 I can relate.
-But if you're not in that situation, and are considering using MongoDB in a new project, please reconsider.
-I would strongly argue that using Mongo for any new system is _never_ the right choice.
+But if you're not in that situation, and are considering using MongoDB in a new project, please, please, _please_ reconsider.
+MongoDB for any new system is _never_ the right choice.

-Do you need document-style storage (i.e. nested JSON structures)?
-You probably don't, but if you really really do, you should use the `jsonb` type in Postgres instead of Mongo.
+**Do you need document-style storage (i.e. nested JSON structures)?** You probably don't, but if you really _really_ do, you should use the `jsonb` type in Postgres instead of Mongo.
 You'll get the flexibility that you're after [2], but also an ACID-compliant system and the ability to introduce constraints [3].

-Do you need incredible scalability that Postgres can't possibly provide?
-Unless you're Google or Facebook, you probably don't, but if you really really do, you should store your core data (users, apps, payment methods, servers, etc.) in Postgres, and move those data sets that need super scalability out into separate scalable systems _as late as you possibly can_.
+**Do you need incredible scalability that Postgres can't possibly provide?**
+Unless you're Google or Facebook, you probably don't, but if you really _really_ do, you should store your core data (users, apps, payment methods, servers, etc.) in Postgres, and move those data sets that need super scalability out into separate scalable systems _as late as you possibly can_.
 The chances are that you'll never even get to that point, and if you do, you may still have to deal with some of the same problems that are listed here, but at least you'll have a stable core.

 ## References